hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 Most people waste their life working on goals that they made based on what sounds impressive when you say it out loud.
 In computer science, this means a job in big tech.

+This, I belive, is responsible for the lack of creativity and innovation in the world.
+Nobody has their own ideas anymore becuase they want to do whats already existing.

 ## Whats the Cost?

 This is where it gets dangerous.
 Because once you start thinking like that, your goals stop being yours.